patroni/patroni/docs/README.rst

 where dependencies can be either empty, or consist of one or more of the following:

 etcd or etcd3
-    `python-etcd` module in order to use Etcd as DCS consul
+    `python-etcd` module in order to use Etcd as Distributed Configuration Store (DCS) consul
     `python-consul` module in order to use Consul as DCS zookeeper